XLR connector: Mini connectors

 The Mini-XLR or Tiny XLR connector, also known as the "Tini-QG" or "TQG", is used on compact items such as UHF wireless microphone beltpacks, some studio and field recording headphones, as well as Audio Technica condenser microphones, but is not in general use on major items such as mixing desks.
 The Mini XLR Connector was first devised by Switchcraft and is also available from Rean, and various other sources.
-As yet, the Mini XLR connectors do not appear to be covered by any ISO or national standard.
+As of 2014, the Mini XLR connectors do not appear to be covered by any ISO or national standard.

 Part numbers vary by manufacturer, number of pins, and mounting method.
 Switchcraft uses TA3x, TA4x, etc. for inline connectors, and TB3x, TB4x, etc. for panel-mount connectors, while Rean uses RT3x, RT4x, etc.